-If you are studying a HND or Foundation Degree you may be able to enter onto the final year of our degree courses.
+If you are studying an HND or Foundation Degree you may be able to enter the final year of our degree courses.
 For more information, please contact firstname.lastname@example.org.

-The annual fee for this course is:
+The annual, full-time fee for this course is:

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.